Hong Kong queue of IPO hopefuls faces market reckoning

 However bankers expect some of them could choose to raise money privately instead, putting off IPO plans as long as markets remain difficult.

-“You’ll likely see some smaller transactions push out their timetable a bit,” said Sunil Dhupelia, Head of Equity Syndicate, Asia ex-Japan at Credit Suisse.
+“You’ll likely see some smaller transactions push out their timetable a bit,” said Sunil Dhupelia, Head of Equity Syndicate, Asia ex-Japan at Credit Suisse (CSGN.S).

 Across Asia, companies have raised $70.5 billion in IPOs in the first three quarters of 2018, up 23 percent from the same period last year and the highest since 2014.

-But performance has been patchy in Hong Kong, with some of the bigger deals still trading below their IPO price, such as smartphone maker Xiaomi, which went public in July in the world’s biggest tech float in four years.
+But performance has been patchy in Hong Kong, with some of the bigger deals still trading below their IPO price, such as smartphone maker Xiaomi (1810.HK), which went public in July in the world’s biggest tech float in four years.

 “Investing in Hong Kong IPOs has not driven investor returns in the past 6-7 months which has contributed to the general sentiment and valuation sensitivity,” said Finlay Wright, Director, Equity Capital Markets at Rothschild Global Advisory.
 “It feels like it would only take a few deals not succeeding to damage confidence and hit the rest of that pipeline.”